 The Silicon Savannah, with over 340 million Africans on the Internet and 99% are handheld devices.
 More than all of North America combined.
 It’s hard to overstate how much mobile phones have changed the shape and form of life in Africa.
 They have a growing appetite in Africa and considering that only a small fraction of the population already has access, the market potential is almost limitless.
 South Africans, alone, are spending more on mobile handsets and refrigerators than people in Japan, Europe and America combine.
 In Nigeria smartphones and hi-tech TVs are taking the market lead.
 Kenya, is bringing the smartphone to more people.

-Lagos, on-line university study EduTech is a Nigerian Technology Company helping African traditional universities take their on-campus degree programs online –
+on-line university study EduTech, in Lagos, is a Nigerian Technology Company helping African traditional universities take their campus degree programs online

 to say nothing of the new African Fintech suppliers:

-Why does Kenya lead the world in mobile money?
+Why Kenya leads the world in mobile money?

 The multinational IT companies have recognised these trends they are all investing and tapping into the growing talent; including facilities, infrastructure, improving supply chains and training workers.